adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 ### Forward-mode AD

-Now that we have translated the compositional structure of our function $f$ into a compositional structure of linear maps, we can evaluate them by propagating materialized vectors through them, one layer at a time.
+Now that we have translated the compositional structure of our function $f$ into a compositional structure of linear maps, we can evaluate them by propagating vectors through them, one layer at a time.

 Figure 4 illustrates the propagation of a vector $\mathbf{v}_1 \in \mathbb{R}^n$ from the right-hand side.
 Since we propagate in the order of the original function evaluation ($g$ then $h$), this is called **forward-mode AD**.